On the MMP for rank one foliations on threefolds: The formal neighborhood of a flipping curve

 To prove (4), let $G$ be a $p$-exceptional divisor so that $-G$ is $p$-ample and let $H_R$ be the supporting hyperlane of the ray $R$ spanned by $C$.
 Then for $\delta>0$ sufficiently small we may find an ample divisor $A$ on $X'$ so that $p^*H_R-\delta G+A$ is a big and nef divisor which is only zero on the strict transform of curves in $\Null H_R$.
 Thus, $C'$ spans a $K_{\cal F'}$-negative extremal ray, as claimed. \end{proof}

 We now proceed with the proof of the Proposition.
-By Lemma \ref{l_alg_flip_cont}, there exists a flipping contraction $f'\colon X'\to Z'$ in the category of algebraic spaces associated to $R'$.
+We may apply Lemma \ref{l_alg_flip_cont} (cf. Remark \ref{q_proj_flip_cont}) to see that there exists a flipping contraction $f'\colon X'\to Z'$ in the category of algebraic spaces associated to $R'$.
 Let $P' = C' \cap \sing \cal F'$ and let $\partial'$ be a local generator of $\cal F'$ near $P$.
-By Lemma \ref{l_invariant-divisors}, after a suitable renormalisation, the semi-simple part of $\partial'$ has eigenvalues $(a, -b, -c)$ where $a, b, c$ are all positive integers.
+By Proposition \ref{prop_first_integral}.(2), after a suitable renormalisation, the semi-simple part of $\partial'$ has eigenvalues $(a, -b, -c)$ where $a, b, c$ are all positive integers.
 Thus, Lemma \ref{lem_no_flipping_tangencies} implies that $E$ is transverse to $C'$, a contradiction. \end{proof}

 We now show that each connected component of the flipping locus is irreducible.
 The same result may be found in \cite{mcq04}.